philipesantos136/Portfolio/README.md

 "So begins a new age of knowledge" Invoker, Dota2

-**Background in:** Python, Machine Learning, Space Operations and Mathematical Optimisation.
+**Background in:** Python, Machine Learning, Previsão de Séries Temporais, Problemas de classificação.

 ## Projetos: